chrockey/chrockey.github.io/_pages/about.md

 My research lies in machine learning and computer vision including but not limited to 3D scene understanding and reconstruction.
 I am particularly interested in 3D perception on point clouds for applications in autonomous vehicles and robotics.
-If you are interested in my research projects, please feel free to contact me by clicking the icons below.
+If you are interested in my research projects, please feel free to contact me by clicking one of the icons below.